-Small farmers not only face problems from restructuring markets by supermarkets, many of them also have to deal with more cheap imports of agricultural products, expensive imports of agricultural inputs, privatisation of credit and marketing systems, etc. There needs to be research into the role that the restructuring of supply plays in developing countries to assess the main challenges faced by small farmers.
+Small farmers not only face problems from restructuring markets by supermarkets, many of them also have to deal with more cheap imports of agricultural products, expensive imports of agricultural inputs, privatisation of credit and marketing systems, etc. More research is needed to assess the role of restructuring supply chains in developing countries and the other the main challenges faced by small farmers.

-2.4.
-The importance of technological change
+2.4 The importance of technological change